rohitlee/Football-League-Prediction/README.md

 The list of algorithms which were tested in order to verify which one best fits the data.

-• Random Forest Classifier (RF) – randomForest package;
+• Random Forest Classifier (RF) – randomForest package

 • Xgboost –xgboost package-(CatBoost Precision, Gradient Boosting Precision, Stacking Precision)

 • Neural Networks – MLP Precision.

 Addition to identifying the precision of various algorithms, a visual table identifying their precision was obtained.